mageeanbrown/mageeanbrown.github.io/_projects/8_project.md

     </div>
 </div>
 <div class="caption">
-    Accelerometer data from testing the device at 4 Hz, 5 Hz, and 6 Hz.
+    Accelerometer data from testing the device at 5 Hz and 6 Hz.
 In all cases, there was a significant reduction in tremor amplitude with the device on.
 For future iterations of the design, we plan to tune the PID control system for better results.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">